U.S. Stocks Rise to End Turbulent 2018

 "As long as they keep talking, that is positive for the market," said Geoffrey Yu, head of the London investment office at UBS Wealth Management.
 "After a few tumultuous weeks, the market is welcoming some stability."

-Still, even with the day's gains, the three major U.S. indexes are poised to end the year lower.
-Stocks suffered a bruising stretch of losses in the final months of 2018 as investors grew increasingly pessimistic about the outlook for global growth and grappled with anxieties about the unwinding of the Federal Reserve's easy-money policies.
+Still, with trading desks lightly staffed heading into the New Year's Day holiday, few were willing to call Monday's gains a decisive turnaround for the market.
+Stocks suffered a bruising stretch of selling in the final months of 2018 as investors grew increasingly pessimistic about the global economy and grappled with anxieties about the unwinding of central banks' easy-money policies.

 More recently, sparring between lawmakers led to a government shutdown that looks likely to stretch on into the new year.

+The litany of issues has led to dizzying moves across the market.
 Last week, U.S. stocks posted their worst-ever Christmas Eve selloff, then logged their biggest one-day point gain on record.
+In another sign of market turbulence, the Cboe Volatility Index -- a barometer of investors' expectations for stock swings -- headed for its steepest one-year advance ever.

-Most global stock indexes are down for the year, with the Dow industrials losing around 6%, Stoxx Europe 600 shedding 13% and Japan's Nikkei Stock Average falling 12%.
+Stock markets elsewhere around the world fared even worse.
+The Stoxx Europe 600 shed 13% in 2018, while the U.K.'s FTSE 100 declined 13% and Japan's Nikkei Stock Average fell 12%.

-The heightened volatility spared no asset class.
+The volatility spared few asset classes.
 Oil prices hit multiyear highs in October, only to tumble in the fourth quarter as investors grew increasingly worried about a potential supply glut.

 "The broad-based PMI decline implies higher economic downward pressure" in China, economists at Citigroup said in a note to clients.

-Chinese stocks have proved the worst performers among major world markets of the past year.
-The benchmark Shanghai Composite Index is down 25% this year.

-The reading adds to recent data indicating that economies in Europe and China are slowing, sparking worries that the malaise could spread to the U.S. despite relatively steady numbers on the American economy.
+The reading was the latest to show that economies in Europe and China are slowing, something that has sparked worries that the malaise could ultimately spread to the U.S.

-In currencies on Monday, the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was down 0.2%.
-The index is up 4.6% for the year.

-The Stoxx Europe 600 rose 0.5% following an upbeat session in Asia.
-Some markets across the world were closed for New Year's Eve.
+The Shanghai Composite, which was closed Monday for the holidays, finished 2018 down 25% -- marking its steepest one-year loss since 2008.
+Hong Kong's Hang Seng, which fell 14%, posted its worst one-year decline since 2011.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com and Akane Otani at akane.otani@wsj.com